grantwill74/notes-on-algorithm-design/slides/module_7/module_7.md

 2. $|f| = |f'|$.
 This is the trickier case.
 Now we need to actually *find* the element to copy, because we can't use the inductive hypothesis (it required that $|f| \gt |f'|$)
 Luckily, we can still use $a$, becuase the requirement for $a$ was that $a_{lo} \le |f| \le a_{hi}$.
 But here, $|f| = |f'|$, so $a_{lo} \le |f| \le a_{hi}$.
 Because of the derivations of our relation $R$, $f' \in R \implies a_{lo} \le |f'| \le a_{hi} \implies f' \cup \{a\} \in R$.
 And by the correctness property, $f' \cup \{a\} \in R \implies f' \cup \{a\} \in F$.

-So finally, we know that our entire problem meets the requirements for a greedoid, meaning that there is an optimal greedy solution.
+So finally, we know that our entire problem meets the requirements for a greedoid, meaning that there is greedy solution.

 ---